 In 1947, for reasons still uncertain, Hubert Lannon handed these golden objects over to Mr Patrick Sheenan, a pharmacist in the town of Strokestown, Co.
 Roscommon.
 It appears that neither man fully appreciated the value of the artefacts and the National Museum of Ireland was not notified of their existence.
 Instead, Mr. Sheenan placed the artefacts in his family safe where they were to remain hidden for the next 50 years, only occasionally being brought out and shown to curious visitors.

-Once more hidden from the public eye, the hoard was to remain concealed in the safe until one fateful night in 2009.
+Once more hidden from the public eye, the Coggalbeg hoard was to remain concealed in the safe until one fateful night in 2009.
 Under the cover of darkness, on March 27th, two Dublin men broke into the pharmacy.
 Looking for drugs and money they soon uncovered the safe and dragged it out to an awaiting getaway car.
-Discovering the break-in the next morning the Sheehan’s immediately contacted the Gardaí and informed them that the stolen safe contained three unusual pieces of jewellery.
-From the description provided by the family the Gardaí suspected that the stolen gold may be of some antiquity and the National Museum’s Irish Antiquities Division was contacted.

 The Gardaí swiftly secured the skip and then waited while its smelly contents were ‘excavated’.
 Fortunately they soon identified the papers from the safe and the envelope containing the gold objects was retrieved.
 These precious items were then handed over to curators from the National Museum of Ireland, who cleaned and cataloged them.
-Shortly afterwards the lunula and discs were put on display in the Museum of Country Life, Turlough Park, Castlebar, Co.
+Shortly afterwards the Coggalbeg Hoard was put on display in the Museum of Country Life, Turlough Park, Castlebar, Co.
 Mayo.
-Their 4,000 year sojourn in darkness had finally come to an end.
+Its 4,000 year sojourn in darkness had finally come to an end.